Miami (OH) vs. Central Michigan NCAA Football Odds, Plays and Insights | October 2, 2021

-The Miami (OH) RedHawks (1-3, 0-0 MAC) host the Central Michigan Chippewas (2-2, 0-0 MAC) on Saturday, October 2, 2021 in matchup between MAC foes at Fred C. Yager Stadium.
-Central Michigan is a 1-point underdog.
-The game has an over/under of 56 points.
+Oddsmakers project a competitive contest when the Miami (OH) RedHawks (1-3, 0-0 MAC) host the Central Michigan Chippewas (2-2, 0-0 MAC) on Saturday, October 2, 2021 in a matchup between MAC foes at Fred C. Yager Stadium.
+Miami (OH) is favored by 1 point.
+The contest has an over/under of 56.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.